Inventory Management for 50,000+ Museum Artifacts

 USER RESEARCH

-Visualizing the full inventory request lifecycle
+First up, visualizing the full inventory request lifecycle

 I transformed the museum’s informal request process into a clear, five-stage workflow.
 These checkpoints give admins visibility into each step of an item’s movement, allowing them to evaluate requests, track transit, and confirm arrivals.
 This creates accountability by establishing clear ownership at every handoff point.